If there was one piece of advice I could impart to business owners and freelance writers alike, it would be this:

 The first thing to evaluate is the way their website appears in search.
 If they came up for a search like “freelance writer in Chicago”, that’s a good sign as it means they are familiar with SEO.
 But don’t forget to look at the search listing itself.
 If the title or description are incomplete (e.g. with ellipses (…)) or nonsensical sounding, that’s a red flag.

 The next thing to evaluate is the website.
 They don’t need to have a flashy looking website, but their content should be up to snuff.
-If it doesn’t read well, if it’s riddled with errors, or if it doesn’t come off like something you would want people to find on your own website, move on to the next writer.
+If it doesn’t read well, it’s riddled with errors, or it doesn’t come off like something you would want people to find on your own website, move on to the next writer.

 Your Developer or Designer